General der Luftwaffe

-General der Luftwaffe (en: General of the air force) was a General of the branch rank of the Deutsche Luftwaffe (en: German Air Force) in Nazi Germany.
+General der Luftwaffe (General of the air force) was a General of the branch rank of the Deutsche Luftwaffe (German Air Force) in Nazi Germany.
 Until the end of World War II in 1945, this particular general officer rank was on three-star level (OF-8), equivalent to a US Lieutenant general.

 The "General of the branch" ranks of the Luftwaffe were in 1945: